 What does it cost?

-ACC is required by law to pay for the costs of providing a review.
+ACC will pay the costs of providing a review.

-However, people applying for a review will need to cover their own expenses for attending the hearing, such as travel, parking and accommodation.
-The costs for medical specialists and witness will also need to be paid by the person applying for the review.
+People applying for a review will need to cover their own expenses for attending the hearing, such as travel, parking and accommodation.
+The costs for medical specialists and witnesses will also need to be paid by the person applying for the review.

-The reviewer can also award costs for other expenses such as photocopying, child care, telephone charges or time away from work.
-Altogether, including transport costs, the maximum that can be awarded in this area is about $570.
+• Other expenses - costs for other expenses such as photocopying, child care, telephone charges or time away from work.

 More specific information is outlined in the Accident Compensation (Review Costs and Appeals) Amendment Regulations 2017 or feel free to get in touch FairWay on 0800 77 44 14.